 Buena Tierra Vineyard

 The Buena Tierra Vineyard was planted in 1978, making it one of the oldest vineyards in the Russian River Valley.
-Owned and farmed by Joseph R. Miller, this venerable vineyard is located 1.5 miles southeast of Rochioli Vineyard in the low hills of the Laguna Ridge where the Russian River turns to head west to the Pacific Ocean.
+This venerable vineyard is located 1.5 miles southeast of Rochioli Vineyard in the low hills of the Laguna Ridge where the Russian River turns to head west to the Pacific Ocean.
+It has been meticulously farmed by members of the Lopez family for more than 40 years.
 The site is ideal for Pinot Noir and Chardonnay, with well-drained sandy clay loam soil, cooling morning and evening fog from the ocean and bright sunshine during the day.
 Selectively irrigated, the vineyard is planted to several clones.
 The small berried, tight-clustered Chardonnay fruit yields a juice and resultant wine that is excellent and unique in character.

 The Smith and Toma Families planted this tiny, hand-tended Cabernet Sauvignon vineyard in 2004.
 Low yield and high quality are the mainstays for this silty, well-drained clay loam soil in the heart of the St. Helena Appellation in Napa Valley.
 The Grace Family Clone was planted in this vineyard for its excellence of flavor and color development.
 Very little water is needed to coax the vines to produce a powerful, yet elegant wine.
 Each year, the vine roots seek deeper in the soil to establish their presence and gain strength to pass on to the progeny in the form of fruit.